AnanyaRahaman/LLMs_SQL_Understading/README.md

      ```

 6. **Using UNION or INTERSECT ALL** ("Condition_IntersectUnion")
-   - Tests understanding of set operations and their implications on query results.
+   - This Techniques use set operations and their implications to make equivalent queries.
    - **Example**:
      ```sql
      -- Original Query